/tags/2012-fall/index.xml 2012 Fall - McGill Statistics Seminars

 • Regularized semiparametric functional linear regression

-Date: 2012-09-21 Time: 14:30-15:30 Location: McGill, Burnside Hall 1214 Abstract: In many scientific experiments we need to face analysis with functional data, where the observations are sampled from random process, together with a potentially large number of non-functional covariates.
+In many scientific experiments we need to face analysis with functional data, where the observations are sampled from random process, together with a potentially large number of non-functional covariates.
 The complex nature of functional data makes it difficult to directly apply existing methods to model selection and estimation.
 We propose and study a new class of penalized semiparametric functional linear regression to characterize the regression relation between a scalar response and multiple covariates, including both functional covariates and scalar covariates.
+The resulting method provides a unified and flexible framework to jointly model functional and non-functional predictors, identify important covariates, and improve efficiency and interpretability of the estimates.
+Featured with two types of regularization: the shrinkage on the effects of scalar covariates and the truncation on principal components of the functional predictor, the new approach is flexible and effective in dimension reduction.
+One key contribution of this paper is to study theoretical properties of the regularized semiparametric functional linear model.
+We establish oracle and consistency properties under mild conditions by allowing possibly diverging number of scalar covariates and simultaneously taking the infinite-dimensional functional predictor into account.
+We illustrate the new estimator with extensive simulation studies, and then apply it to an image data analysis.